-- 9.1 The Board establishes a primary measure of total absolute risk related to potential size of losses, integrating market, credit and counterparty risks into a Market and Credit Risk measure (herein referred to as "Market risk").
-As described in Section 4, for risk targeting and monitoring, the Market risk of each Investment Portfolio is expressed as the equity/debt ratio in percentage terms of a simple portfolio comprising only the two asset classes of the applicable Reference Portfolio. - 9.2 The Board reviews and approves annually Market Risk Limits for each Investment Portfolio, expressed in equity/debt risk equivalency terms.
-CPP Investments Management has discretion to make and implement investment decisions while holding the equity/debt equivalency ratio of each Investment Portfolio within its Market Risk Limits, with the dual objectives of maximizing long-term net returns and earning net returns above the corresponding Reference Portfolio. - 9.3 The Market Risk Limits are wide enough to accommodate normal markets-driven daily variation in the risk of the Investment Portfolios, and to permit CPP Investments Management the flexibility to achieve the absolute return and value-added objectives established by the Board.
-If CPP Investments Management believes that market circumstances or investment opportunities warrant a variation in risk level outside the Market Risk Limits for either Investment Portfolio, then prior approval must be sought from and provided by the Board (with the exception of de minimis variances which can be approved by the CEO). - 9.4 CPP Investments Management monitors and manages all investment risks (including market risk, credit risk and other exposures) on a daily basis, and rebalances tradeable investment holdings within each of the Pools from time to time to achieve overall targeted exposures to return-risk factors and remain within established risk limits.
-CPP Investments Management may also rebalance each Account's holdings of Units of the Pools to maintain the intended allocation for each Investment Portfolio. - 9.5 Market risk is mitigated and managed by diversifying across different risk-return factor exposures, asset classes, geographies, currencies, and investment strategies such that the Investment Portfolios are not imprudently exposed to any single unexpected event or set of directly related events.
-In addition, accepted risk management practices and analytical tools, including Value-at-Risk and stress testing methodologies, are used to measure, monitor and evaluate prospective performance of each Investment Portfolio under different market conditions. - 9.6 Individual investment transactions, and external manager appointments, that would exceed Board-established dollar limits or meet other Board-approved criteria must be approved by the Investment Strategy Committee of the Board before being implemented.
+- 9.1 The Board annually approves the Risk Policy covering the management and oversight of all risks that could materially impact CPP Investments' ability to fulfill its mandate and achieve its strategic objectives (called "Key Risks").
+The seven broad categories of key risks include: Market, Credit, Liquidity, Leverage, Operational, Regulatory & Legal and Strategic. - 9.2 The Board reviews and approves annually market risk limits for each Investment Portfolio, expressed in equity/debt risk equivalency terms (described in Section 4) and absolute potential loss terms.
+CPP Investments Management has discretion to

+- make and implement investment decisions while holding the equity/debt equivalency ratio of each Investment Portfolio within its market risk limits, with the dual objectives of maximizing long-term net returns and earning net returns above the corresponding Reference Portfolio. - 9.3 The market risk limits are wide enough to accommodate normal markets-driven daily variation in the risk of the Investment Portfolios, and to permit CPP Investments Management the flexibility to achieve the absolute return and value-added objectives established by the Board.
+If CPP Investments Management believes that circumstances warrant a variation in risk level outside the market risk limits for either Investment Portfolio, then prior approval must be sought from and provided by the Board (with the exception of de minimis variances which can be approved by the CEO). - Market risk is mitigated and managed by diversifying across different risk-return factor exposures, asset classes, geographies, currencies, and investment strategies such that the Investment Portfolios are not imprudently exposed to any single unexpected event or set of directly related events.
+In addition, accepted risk management practices and analytical tools, including Value-at-Risk and stress testing methodologies, are used to measure, monitor and evaluate prospective performance of each Investment Portfolio under different market conditions. - 9.5 The Board reviews and approves annually liquidity risk and leverage limits.
+The liquidity risk limit is set for the Core Pool and represents the amount of unrestricted eligible coverage assets that need to be held against cash requirements.
+Leverage limits are set for each Investment Portfolio and represent the maximum leverage that can be undertaken relative its Net Assets. - 9.6 CPP Investments manages the liquidity of the Investment Portfolios through practices designed to ensure sufficient liquidity in the Pools at all times to meet anticipated requirements of the Cash for Benefits Portfolios; pay required interest and principal when due on its external borrowings; meet any collateral, margin or mark-to-market requirements of derivatives or other contracts; fund investment transactions; readily permit changes in the composition of the Pools necessary to achieve or maintain intended exposures and risk levels; and cover any other financial obligations of CPP Investments. - 9.7 The leverage levels of the bCPP and aCPP Investment Portfolios are maintained within established limits through prudent monitoring of net on- and off-balance sheet financing used to increase investment exposures. - 9.8 CPP Investments' management monitors and manages market, credit, liquidity and leverage risks on a daily basis, and rebalances tradeable investment holdings within each of the Pools from time to time to achieve overall targeted exposures to return-risk factors and remain within established risk limits.
+CPP Investments' management also rebalances the aCPP Account's holdings of Units of the Pools to maintain its intended risk and exposures allocations.